snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 This will use the default Snakemake image from Dockerhub.
 If you would like to use your own, make sure that the image contains the same Snakemake version as installed locally and also supports Azure Blob storage.
+The optional BATCH_CONTAINER_REGISTRY can be configured to fetch from your own container registry.
+If that registry is an azure container registry that the managed identity has access to, then the BATCH_CONTAINER_REGISTRY_USER and BATCH_CONTAINER_REGISTRY_PASS is not needed.

 After completion all results including logs can be found in the blob container prefix specified by `--default-remote-prefix`.